Natural Antihistamine Options

 Grape Seed Extract

-Grape seed extract can be used as a natural antihistamine.
+Grape seed extract can be used as a natural product antihistamine.
 The main active component is its high content of proanthocyanidin (OPC or PCO).
 Proanthocyanidin is found in red, white, and purple grapes, blueberries, cherries, and plums.
 The PCO is found mainly in the peels, skins, or seeds.
 Food processing and storage is detrimental to the amount of active proanthocyanidin available.

 The PCO bioflavonoid complex can also be found in the barks of the lemon tree and the Landis pine tree, as well as the leaves of the hazelnut tree.
 The highest known concentration (95 per cent) of the PCO complex is found in purple grape seeds, and the second highest (80-85 per cent) in pine bark.